-

 NAIJ v.
 Neal

-In an April 4, 2022 unpublished per curiam decision, the 4th circuit dismissed a challenge to EOIR's speaking engagements policy because, unless and until the Federal Labor Relations Authority (FLRA) formally decertifies the Immigration Judges' union, the union must pursue its cause with the FLRA.
+In an unpublished per curiam decision, the Fourth Circuit dismissed a challenge to EOIR's speaking engagements policy because, unless and until the Federal Labor Relations Authority (FLRA) formally decertifies the Immigration Judges' union, the union must pursue its cause with the FLRA.

 View Document -